eastskykang/machine-learning-project/README.rst

 In fact, it is recommended to derive your estimator classes from the sklearn base classes, so that you can take advantage of their extensive funcitonality.
+Make sure to read the sklearn-dev-guide_, especially the sections *Coding guidelines*, *APIs of scikit-learn objects*, and *Rolling your own estimator*.

 This framework already implements an interface to the sklearn classes pipeline_ and gridsearch_.